 Allow me to give an example of stage 4 so as to clarify.

 Let’s say you always hear the words, “I’m not good enough” in your head.
 This thought is distracting you and stopping you from concentrating.
 To remove the thought, first tell yourself what kind of thought it is.
 Say to yourself “This is just noise in my head.”
 Then tell yourself that the thought is not real; it is ONLY a thought.
 Next suggest an alternative thought “I am good enough.”
 Finally return to focusing on your breathing.

-It’s quit shocking that the average person has an attention span of only 8 seconds.
+It’s shocking that the average person has an attention span of only 8 seconds.
 But thankfully there are lots of ways you can improve your concentration.
-And meditation is one of the best ways.
+Meditation is one of the best ways.